All Products

 encryption_level

-The encryption strength level of the RDP connection.
-It determines the level of confidentiality and integrity protection for data transmission.
+Encryption strength level of the RDP connection, determining the protection level for data confidentiality and integrity.

 Client compatible